sage-code/maj/README.md

 # Maj

-Maj is a Romance language constructed by Sage-Code research laboratory.
+Maj is a constructed language by Sage Code Research Laboratory.

 **Attributes:**